-The percentage of American consumers with at least one account in the third party debt collection system fell sharply in the third quarter of 2013, according to data released Thursday by the Federal Reserve Bank of New York.
-But the average balance of accounts in collection increased sharply.
+The percentage of American consumers with at least one account in the third party debt collection system increased slightly in the fourth quarter of 2013 while the average balance of accounts in collection jumped for the second straight quarter, according to data released this week by the Federal Reserve Bank of New York (FRBNY).

 In one of the largest acquisitions in accounts receivable management industry history, Norfolk, Va.-based Portfolio Recovery Associates (NASDAQ: PRAA) announced late Wednesday that it will buy Oslo, Norway-based debt buyer Aktiv Kapital, a company that specializes in accounts from Europe and Canada.

 A state appeals court in New York last week decided to publicly censure a debt collection attorney and his law firm over the practices is used in the legal collection channel.
 The long-running disciplinary action was over conduct in six debt collection cases over a three year period.